Learning from Few Samples: Transformation-Invariant SVMs with Composition and Locality at Multiple Scales: Introduction

-With the wide availability of datasets such as CIFAR-10 \cite{krizhevsky2009learning} and ImageNet \cite{deng2009imagenet} for testing, there has been continued success in the empirical engineering of several high-performance CNN architectures, such as AlexNet \cite{krizhevsky2012imagenet}, VGG16 \cite{simonyan2014very}, GoogLeNet \cite{szegedy2015going}, and ResNet \cite{he2016deep, he2016identity}.
-Generally, neural networks have tended to become larger over time with the number of parameters ranging into hundreds of millions.
-Concomitantly they have also become increasingly data-hungry.
-Such data-hungry NNs may be inappropriate for several applications where data is expensive or scarce.
+Generally, neural networks have become larger over time with the number of parameters ranging into hundreds of millions, concomitantly also data-hungry, and therefore inapplicable in applications where data is expensive or scarce, e.g., medical data \cite{Willwe2020}.
 For these reasons, there is an interest in methodologies for learning efficiently from very few samples, which is the focus of this paper.